 Last month at Enterprise Data World (EDW), I presented a topic that I’m quite passionate about — Resolving Data Definition Conflicts: A Practical Guide — to a room filled with data management professionals.

 It was a good-sized crowd that seemed very engaged throughout my talk.
 And while I’d love to think it was my stellar delivery of the material that captured their attention, I believe the reason for their engagement is because everyone could relate to the topic.
 We’re all working in or with organizations that need to bring order to data.

 It doesn’t matter the company size or the industry, our data problems are before us and need to be addressed.
 And you’ll notice I said “our data” — meaning, it belongs to virtually everyone in our organization and not just IT.
 We collectively own our data-related problems.
 If your job title is Data Management Consultant or Data Governance Lead, it’s obvious that data matters to you.
-And if you’re title is Marketing Manager or Head of Operations, you’re in the club, too.
+And if your title is Marketing Manager or Head of Operations, you’re in the club, too.

 Trusted and useful data should be our shared concern — and when it comes to defining data, this warrants an enterprise-wide focus and the business collectively driving the work.

 At First San Francisco Partners, we’re known for our expertise in the practice area of data governance.
 When we consult with companies on governance, we often focus their attention on the heart of the matter by addressing metadata.
 Because companies can’t successfully govern data if they aren’t able to define it.

 Sometimes, we’re called upon to educate key departments or executives on the importance of defining data.
 That’s because definitions drive true clarity of business purpose.
 Before data can be controlled, measured or optimized, we need to answer some questions — “What is ‘right’ for the data?,” “What is this data?,” and “Why do we need this data?”